Decided on being an international student and studying abroad?

 Introducing Drasco… The gateway to going global; Drasco has a team of experienced university and career advisors that specialize in supporting international students with the most suitable options that fit every student’s tailored criteria depending on their goal and objectives.
 Not only that, but Drasco will also be helping you consider the kinds of educational environments that will help you succeed and enjoy your university life.

-While making your college decision, you are probably evaluating a whole long list of factors.
+Figuring out what is important to you in a college will help you narrow the field when choosing the perfect fit.
+You may even discover options that hadn’t been on your radar!
+While making your college decision, you are probably evaluating a pretty long list of factors.
 You consider price, class size, what majors they offer, and one of the most important factors, location.
-But when it comes to the big choice, there will always be three primary factors to consider when figuring out which university is the most suitable for you, and below they are ranked in order of what we think should be the highest of priority.
+But when it comes to the big choice, there will always be three primary factors to consider when figuring out which university is the most suitable for you, and below they are ranked in order of what we think should be the highest priority.

-While your college experience is largely academic, you will also spend time on other activities.
-Some of these are on campus, and others will be off-campus engaged in your surrounding community.
+While your college experience is largely academic, you will definitely spend a lot of time on other activities.
+Some of these will be on campus, and others will be off campus engaged in your surrounding community.
 The same goes for the environment, cost, and other basic college criteria.

 What majors are being offered in that university?

 Choosing a university isn’t easy and especially true if you are an international student seeking a university abroad, where there are thousands of universities that you can choose from.
-It is more than okay to be picky as the university is considered not only a financial long-term investment, but also will invest a huge amount of your lifetime and extrapolate to many decisions on your future timeline.
-It is a wise decision to review details of the options for the universities that you filter down to including their accreditation, their rankings, and their academic quality.
+It is more than okay to be picky as a university is considered not only a long-term investment financially, but a huge part of your life and many decisions on your future timeline would depend on what choice you make.
+So, it is a wise decision to review the details of the university options available to you, and this includes their accreditation, their rankings, and their academic quality.

 Does the university meet my budget?
 Does it have scholarships or support students with financial aids?

-The budget set for college tuition is the one thing that most parents think about during the college searching process, and it is – as mentioned earlier – a big investment for you and your family.
-It is always important to weigh out your options versus the value you get for your tuition fees and find your best bets; always prioritize the quality of education rather than the side attractions and distractions for the location.
+The budget set for college tuition is the one thing that most parents think about during the college searching process.
+And it is – as mentioned earlier – a big investment for you and your family.
+It is always important to weigh out your options versus the value you get for your tuition fees and find your best bets.
+Always prioritize the quality of education rather than the side attractions and distractions for the location.